Lecrapouille/TimedPetriNetEditor/README.md

      one on OR-divergence branches.

    - `-p` for forcing the Petri mode.
 In this mode, places can have any number of tokens.
-Arcs have an implicit unit of time set to 0 (while for they still animated with to make the simulation understandable).
+Arcs have an implicit unit of time set to 0 (while they still animated to make the simulation understandable).
 When simulating the net, you have to click on transitions to fire tokens.
-When firing, the maximum possible of tokens are burnt in once.
+When firing, the maximum possible of tokens are burnt at once.

    - `-g` for forcing the GRAFCET mode.
 This mode is like Petri (no duration on arcs) but where places have at max 1 token and tokens are shuffled one by